taufiqelrahman/flipbook-js/README.md

 # FlipBook - Lightweight Non-JQuery Plugin

-FlipBook is a plugin built on javascript which allows users animate a book with flippable pages.
+FlipBook is a plugin built on javascript which allows users animate to a book with flippable pages.
 This plugin doesn't depend on any other libraries and this doesn't use JQuery.
 This would cut a significant download time as this is built 100% using plain vanilla javascript.